djsauble/api-generator/README.md

 depending on poll.

 An initial connection is established by opening a WebSocket connection to `wss://your-domain/api`.
-To authenticate as a client, send the following
-request:
+At this point, the server will keep the connection open and you may send requests and receive responses from the server.

+If you want to receive unsolicited updates for a given user, register with the user's credentials by sending the following object.

     {
-      type: 'authenticate',
+      type: 'client:register',
       data: {
         user: 'your-user-id',
         token: 'your-user-token'
       }
     }

-At this point, the server will keep the connection open and you may send requests and receive responses from the server.

-In addition, the server may send you messages to indicate unsolicited messages when things change on the server.
-Be prepared to receive these messages the same as any other response.
+Response on successful registration:

+    {
+      type: 'client:registered'
+    }

+These unsolicited messages allow you to track changes that occur on the server.

 The only request which may be made unauthenticated is the **passcodes:use** request, the usage of which is outlined in the following section.